gruizebury/data-engineering-practice/Exercises/Exercise-3/README.md

    run the following command `python main.py` from inside the `Exercises/Exercise-3` directory

 #### Problems Statement
-Your task is three-fold, upload the concatenated file you created in the previous Exercise to the bucket name we specified to you in the email.
+Your task is three step task, upload the concatenated file you created in the previous Exercise to the bucket name we specified to you in the email.

-Once this file is uploaded to `storage` create a table under the dataset we told you in the email to `bigquery` and upload that csv file from `storage` to your brand new table.
+Once this file is uploaded to `storage` create a table under the `bigquery` dataset we told you in the email and upload that csv file from `storage` to your brand new table.

 After that, create and execute a query that generates the same metrics we told you in the previous exercise and save those metrics to a new csv file.